lucyinthesky2111/milestone-project-one/TESTING.md

   * Due to time constraints, none of the features relating to the 'could have' user goals have been implemented.

 # Testing User Expectations and Requirements
-All user expectations and requirements have been satisified (evidenced by looking at the deployed site as a whole).
+All user expectations and requirements have been satisfied (evidenced by looking at the deployed site as a whole).

 # Peer Review